jerpowel321/Tray/README.md

 #### Starting the application
 1. Open Terminal and navigate into the directory that you just cloned down using your terminal
-2. Type npm i which will install all dependencies
+2. Type <b> npm i </b>  (this will install all dependencies)

     - chalk (terminal string styling)
-3. Run the program by typing node app.js
+3. Run the program by typing <b> node app.js </b>

 #### Test the program
 Feel free to change x and y coordinates of the room, of P6B-lt2 initial position within the room, of dirty tiles in the room and directions (N,S,E,W) within the index.txt file.

 <b> Make sure at the very minimum that you provide the grid coordinates, starting position of P6B-lt2 and directions. </b>
+- Note that inputs must be provided in a certain order.
+Refer back to the section above under Input
 - Once you make changes to index.txt, make sure to rerun the program.

-# 🔧 Technologies Used
+## 🔧 Technologies Used
 - Javascript
 - Node.js